Esinko/AstroneerRconClient/README.md

 client = The software(this software) using a net-socket connection to the server(read above)

+rcon = Remote command execution

+# Setup
+Get a server running and add ``ConsolePort=\[port, like 2000]`` to the ``AstroServerSettings.ini`` file.
+This will be the port for the client to use.

+**WARNING: DO NOT OPEN THE CONSOLEPORT TO THE PUBLIC.
+IT WILL GRANT ACCESS TO YOUR SERVER TO ANYONE!!!**
+Note: This does not work if you are already running AstroLauncher with rcon enabled (at this time you cannot disable AstroLauncher rcon)

 # Quickstart
 ```
 const AstroneerRconClient = require("index.js")